About Virginia Western

 The College is a member of the Virginia Community College System and is approved by the State Board for Community Colleges.
 Virginia Western is also approved by the State Council of Higher Education for Virginia.
 Certain curricula of the College are accredited and/or approved by specialized accrediting organizations:

 - A.S.
 Business Administration, A.A.S.
 Accounting, A.A.S.
 Administrative Management Technology and A.A.S.
-Management programs, including all program specializations, are accredited by the Accreditation Council for Business Schools and Programs.
+Management programs are accredited by the Accreditation Council for Business Schools and Programs.

 - ACBSP Reporting Data (PDF)